prahaladbelavadi/codahale.com/_posts/2009-05-02-what-makes-jersey-interesting-parameter-classes.md

 There's a lot more to it, but that's Jersey and JSR311 in a nutshell.

-What this article is about is how a Jersey application handles change -- you can find anything about a framework which will look good on a slide but end up sucking horribly in real life (see: Rails' `respond_to`).
+What this article is about is how a Jersey application handles change--you can find anything about a framework which will look good on a slide but end up sucking horribly in real life (see: Rails' `respond_to`).